 You can debug Gradle tasks and scripts the same way you debug your regular applications.

-IntelliJ IDEA opens one tab per debugging session for Gradle scripts and for your regular tests.
+Aqua opens one tab per debugging session for Gradle scripts and for your regular tests.
 The Debug tool window contains Frames and Variables, as well as the Console output.

 You can perform stepping actions and stop on breakpoints that you set in